enki-somer/kurdish/README.md

 ## Deployment

-### Deploying to GitHub Pages
+### Deploying to GitHub Pages with GitHub Actions

-1. Create a new GitHub repository.
+This project includes a GitHub Actions workflow that automatically deploys the chatbot interface to GitHub Pages whenever changes are pushed to the main branch.

+1. Fork or clone this repository
-2. Push your code to the repository.
+2. Push your changes to the main branch
-3. Enable GitHub Pages in your repository settings.
-4. Set the source to the main branch and the root folder.
+3. GitHub Actions will automatically build and deploy the site
+4. Visit your GitHub Pages URL (usually `https://[your-username].github.io/kurdish/`)

+To view the deployment status, check the Actions tab in your repository.

+### Connecting to a Rasa Backend

-For the web interface to communicate with your Rasa server, you'll need to deploy the Rasa API server to a hosting service like Heroku, Render, or Railway.
+For the web interface to function, you need to connect it to a running Rasa server:

+1. Deploy your Rasa backend to a cloud provider (Heroku, Render, Railway, etc.)
+2. Ensure your server is configured with CORS enabled: `rasa run --enable-api --cors "*"`
+3. On the chatbot interface, enter your server URL (e.g., `https://your-app.herokuapp.com/webhooks/rest/webhook`)
+4. Click "Connect" to establish the connection

+For detailed deployment instructions, see the [GitHub Pages Deployment Guide](GITHUB_PAGES_DEPLOYMENT.md).

 ### Alternative Deployment Options